The Kansas City Chiefs haven’t had much success in the defensive secondary this season.

 The unit is averaging a 61.9 coverage grade by PFF through six games, which speaks to the struggles they’ve had defending pass-catchers downfield.
 The Chiefs’ top two defensive backs heading into the season — Tyrann Mathieu and L’Jarius Sneed — have only mustered up 70.9 and 51.5 coverage grades, respectively, this season.
 Kansas City’s other starting cornerback opposite of Sneed, Charvarius Ward, is sporting the worst coverage grade among those on the team graded by PFF with a 42.9.
 Overall, the secondary has forced just six turnovers through six games, which came via three interceptions and three forced fumbles.

 ALL the latest Chiefs news straight to your inbox!
 Join the Heavy on Chiefs newsletter here!

 While all looks pretty grim for the secondary, there is one player that has been playing exceptionally well for the defending AFC champions.
-That player is cornerback, Rashad Fenton.
-Fenton has the highest coverage grade on the entire team at 82.4, which is also third-best among all cornerbacks in the NFL this season and fifth-best among all defensive backs.
+That player is cornerback, Rashad Fenton, who is sporting an 82.4 overall grade by PFF, which is also third-best among all cornerbacks in the NFL this season and fifth-best among all defensive backs.

 - Chiefs Coach Reveals ‘Biggest Obstacle’ Limiting Josh Gordon’s Playing Time